verhas/jamal/README.md

 ### `sep`<a name="sep">
 since 1.0.0 (core)

-This macro can be used to temporarily change the macro opening and closing string.
+This macro can be used to change the macro opening and closing string.
 In the examples in this documentation we use `{` as the opening string and `}` as the closing string, but Jamal itself does not impose any such predefined setting.

 The syntax of the command is